Giraffe-Conservation-Foundation/TwigaTools/README.md

-Single RShiny app with modules (tabs) for different tasks for users.
+Single RShiny app with modules (tabs) for different tasks for users. <br>
 Module 1 : EarthRanger survey to GiraffeSpotter (Wildbook format) - complete Module 2 : download EarthRanger patrols as shapefile - complete Module 3 : camnera trap data to Giraffespotter (wildbook format) - to do